vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

   - VMware Tanzu Labs
 ---

-This lab will walk you through steps necessary to setup your lab environment should you choose to run the labs.
+This lab will walk you through steps necessary to set up your lab environment should you choose to run the labs.

 Make sure to review the